national food of india

 1. Rich in Carbohydrates for Energy

-• The rice in khichdi provides carbohydrates, which are the body’s primary source of energy.
+• The rice in khichdi provides carbohydrates, the body’s primary energy source.
 These carbohydrates are quickly converted into glucose, fueling the body’s daily activities.

 2. Excellent Source of Protein

-• Lentils, a key ingredient in khichdi, are rich in plant-based protein, essential for muscle building, tissue repair, and overall growth.
+• Lentils, a key ingredient in khichdi, are rich in plant-based protein and essential for muscle building, tissue repair, and overall growth.
 This makes khichdi an excellent protein source, especially for vegetarians and vegans.

 3. High in Dietary Fiber

-• Khichdi contains a good amount of fiber from rice and lentils, promoting digestive health.
+• Khichdi contains a lot of fiber from rice and lentils, promoting digestive health.
 Fiber aids in preventing constipation, regulates blood sugar levels, and supports gut health.

 4. Low in Fat